awikatchikaen/menu_on_top/README.md

 menu_on_top
 ===========

+App for owncloud : http;//owncloud.org.

-App for owncloud.
-Hide the menu and reduce it to a list.
+This app reduce the main menu to a list which is hide by default.

+It appears by click on the logo on header.